Acupuncture: Ancient Medicine that Works for Modern Problems

 Santa Monica Acupuncture and Wellness

-is located in Santa Monica California, easily accessible to Pacific Palisades, Malibu, Beverly Hills, West Los Angeles, Brentwood, Venice, Marina del Rey, Playa del Rey, Playa Vista, Westwood, West Hollywood, Hollywood, Century City, Bel Air and Hancock Park.
+Acupuncture practice is located in Santa Monica, California.
+Easily accessible to West Los Angeles, Brentwood, Pacific Palisades, Malibu, Beverly Hills, Venice, Marina del Rey, Playa del Rey, Playa Vista, Westwood, West Hollywood, Hollywood, Century City, Bel Air and Hancock Park.
 Plentiful surface parking.

 Laurie's Acupressure DVDs on Amazon